A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments

-Through the individual performance shown in Figs. \ref{fig: eahc_pre_mqmix} and \ref{fig: kpmel_pre_mqmix}, we can notice that the individual average HP and energy cost winning a round increases a lot when unintentional adversaries are involved.
-From the system perspective, Fig. \ref{fig: kpmhc_pre_mqmix} shows that the entire group will lose more agents to win a game concerning about the unintentional adversaries.
-Also, Table. \ref{tab:Strategy_Comparision} reveals that unintentional adversaries lead to a decrease in the winning rate and an increase in the system cost with the same condition to win one game.
-Whether this effect can be attributed to the unintentional adversary or the Monster's \textit{QMIX} strategy needs to be investigated.
+Through the individual performance shown in Figs. \ref{fig: eahc_pre_mqmix} and \ref{fig: kpmel_pre_mqmix}, we notice that due to unintentional adversaries involved, individual average HP and energy cost for winning a round increase distinctly.
+Also, Fig. \ref{fig: kpmhc_pre_mqmix} shows that the entire group cost more agents to win a round concerning the obstacles involved.
+Table. \ref{tab:Strategy_Comparision} reveals similar conclusion that unintentional adversaries lead to the decrease of the winning rate and more system cost with the same condition for winning one round.

-More importantly, comparing with the ground truth (complete info.), the linear regression model presents higher accuracy (winning rate, individual and system cost) than the polynomial regression model, which also adds evidence to our discussion above.

-These experiments and evaluations show that the predictive model and parameter estimation are both crucial problems in \textit{GUT}.
-It not only involves suitable mathematical models but also needs to consider various learning methods to improve the efficiency and accuracy of decision making concerning more complex scenarios in MAS, which is an avenue for future work.